 Once the work described above is completed and the commercial crane used to lift each barge with its precious cargo into the lake has arrived.
 An hour later, the crane has departed and the barges are being towed to anchorage and their final resting place on Gude Lake.
 Meanwhile, last minute checks are being preformed, the area is being policed up and volunteers can be seen taking a much needed break.

 It is 9:15 PM and show time is announced by a single shell being fired.
 Well, the real reason we do this is to determine if wind conditions are acceptable to avoid "fall out" debris reaching the spectators or nearby structures.
-If it is precipitating, the "go" or "no go" call is made on the spot.
-If we postpone, we shoot on Sunday at 9:15 PM.
+If there is bad weather, the "go" or "no go" call is made on the spot.
+If we postpone , we shoot on Sunday (FIREWORKS ONLY) at 9:15 PM.
 During the fireworks shoot "Observers" are strategically located around the fireworks area to determine fallout conditions, based on wind direction and speed to ensure that the public is safe during the show.
 If fallout conditions are determined to be unsafe the show is stopped until more favorable conditions are met.

-The show lasts over thirty minutes but the work isn't finished yet.
+The show lasts over thirty minutes, but the work isn't finished yet.
 We have to allow an additional thirty minutes to ensure all unexpended ordinance is unlikely to misfire.
-When the all clear is signaled, the fire department douses all cakes boxes while we inspect for duds.
+When the All Clear is signaled, the Fire Department douses all cake boxes while we inspect for duds.
 When the area is declared clear, we dismantle the hardware, neutralize any duds found and pack the material for shipment.
 But we aren't finished yet.

-Sunday morning we assemble once more to police the area of debris (what a mess!), crane lift the barges from the lake, disassemble them and return same to storage for next year.
+Sunday morning we assemble once more to police the area of debris (what a mess!), the crane will lift the barges from the lake, disassemble them and return same to storage for next year.

 We can't wait to see you on July 1, 2023, for the event!